Bone Broth Protein: Why You Should Try It

 But cows are supposed to graze on grass, not eat certified “feed” (usually corn or grains).
 Organic beef production also allows confining the animal if it has “outdoor access.”
 Some growers do have organic fields and can raise organic, grass-fed beef, but an “organic” label does not guarantee that scenario.

-So if you see “organic” on the label, you know that more than likely, the animal has been confined and fed something it shouldn’t be eating–look instead for “grass-fed” sources.
+So if you see “organic” on the label, you know that the animal has most likely been confined and fed something it shouldn’t be eating.
+Look instead for “grass-fed” sources.